 How Is Tinnitus Treated?

-Just as there’s no one cause for tinnitus, there’s no definitive treatment, either.
-However, many people find they can get some relief using a combination of talking therapy, relaxation techniques, and deliberately using background noise to distract them from the tinnitus sounds.
-Using a combination of techniques can decrease the awareness of tinnitus in everyday life and make it much easier to live with.
+Just as there’s no one cause for tinnitus, there’s no definitive cure, especially if the cause is hearing loss.
+Some people get complete relief by wearing hearing aids to treat hearing loss.
+However, if that doesn’t help, many people find they can get some relief using a combination of talk therapy, relaxation techniques, and deliberately using background noise to distract them from the tinnitus sounds.
+Using a variety of techniques can decrease the awareness of tinnitus in everyday life and make it easier and less bothersome to live with.

-Our ears don’t select what we hear – they take in everything!
-Our brains are tasked with filtering out unnecessary noises and background sounds, so we don’t get overwhelmed by them.
+Our ears don’t select what we hear; rather, they hear everything, so our brains are tasked with filtering out unnecessary noises and background sounds, preventing us from getting overwhelmed by the many noises at any given moment.
 In cases of hearing loss (or other changes in the hearing system, such as an infection), our brains don’t get the same information from our ears.
-As our brains try to get more information and fill in the gaps it can result in tinnitus.
+One theory is that when our brains try to get more information and fill in the gaps, it can result in tinnitus.

-However, some hearing aid manufacturers have taken things a step further and developed specific tinnitus-related therapies to help screen out the sound and make the condition more manageable.
+On top of this, some hearing aid manufacturers have taken things one step further and developed specific tinnitus-related features to help mask out the sound of tinnitus and make the condition more manageable.

 What Else Should I Look For In A Hearing Aid?